 Gotcha 1: Getting Started with Sphinx Theming

-An update is due.
-It seems absolutely obvious to me, but apparently it is not that obvious to some: you can’t do anything about your Sphinx theme without some basic CSS and HTML skills.
+Update 02.10.2014: It seems absolutely obvious to me, but apparently it is not that obvious to some: you can’t do anything about your Sphinx theme without some basic CSS and HTML skills.
 You can only change some of the theme parameters, if the developer was kind enough to add some, but it is well covered in the official documentation.

 Customizing Sphinx visuals was somewhat upsetting to me at first, since the process is not straightforward and documentation is scarce.
 It could be a little bit user-friendlier.
 However, as soon as you get a grip on the basics, it gets pretty smooth and simple.
 You may have already tried copying over the default theme only to discover, that there is nothing particularly useful in there for an inquisitive scholar.
 Only one of the standard Sphinx themes is in fact complete, the rest of them simply inherit its properties to add some minor alterations.
 This theme is called Basic and it’s a minimal sandbox template, the only theme that could be helpful for getting to the very bottom of Sphinx customization.
 Later you’d be able to inherit it and create a template, consisting only of alterations, but for a start it’s OK to copy the Basic in its entirety.